Meso-American look and feel? Check.

 The Club is useful for screening, while the Boltspitter can hit 12” afar.

-Regarding the special abilities, your Alpha can get a bonus attack or move if manages to kill the opponent at the cost of a Double.
+Regarding the special abilities, your Leader can get a bonus attack or move if manages to kill the opponent at the cost of a Double.
 Extra attacks for a double is in general very good.

 It is useful in certain situations especially if you need to reach an objective or engage a further enemy.